Is laser dentistry painful?

 What does a dental exam include?

 A dental exam typically includes a visual examination of the teeth, gums, and mouth.
 The exam also includes professional teeth cleaning.
-Your dentist or hygienist will also check for any signs of oral cancer, tooth decay, and gum disease.
+Your dentist or hygienist will also check for signs of oral cancer, tooth decay, and gum disease.
 They will also take X-rays to check for issues not visible during the visual examination.
-Your dentist may also discuss any concerns or issues with your teeth and provide recommendations for treatment or further examination.
+Your dentist may also discuss any concerns or issues with your teeth and recommend treatment or further examination.